gurjmatharu/offline-demo/README.md

 - Refresh on switching from offline to online.
 - Also triggers on receiving a 401 (Unauthorized) error.

-## Local Storage vs Redux Offline
+### Local Storage and Firestore Integration

-- Local Storage is used for its simplicity and is adequate for this app's scale and complexity.
-- Redux Offline or similar libraries (like redux-persist or PouchDB) are recommended for more complex cases.
+- Utilizes Local Storage to cache API responses and queue status, ensuring data persistence across sessions.
+- Integrated Firestore database for cloud syncing of API responses.
+- Implements a system to sync local cache with Firestore when transitioning from offline to online, ensuring data consistency.

 ## Known Bugs and Fixes